 This artistic and grotesque adaptation of Thomas Harris’ Hannibal Lecter novels offered an ambitious take on its source material, one that wanted to honor, expand upon, and modernize it.
 Gender-swapping two characters from Harris’ original novels was just one of the ways that Hannibal sought to achieve that latter goal.
 Caroline Dhavernas made her debut as Dr. Alana Bloom, while Lara Jean Chorostecki played Fredericka Lounds, based on the male characters of Dr. Alan Bloom and Freddy Lounds from Harris’ original novels.

-TOPICS: High Fidelity, Hulu, Battlestar Galactica (2004), Doctor Who, Elementary, Hannibal, Hawaii Five-0 (2010 series), Lost in Space (2018), Marvel’s Jessica Jones, The Night Manager, Carrie-Anne Moss, Grace Park, Jodie Whittaker, John Cusack, John le Carre, Katee Sackhoff, Lucy Liu, Michelle Gomez, Nick Hornby, Olivia Colman, Parker Posey, Zoë Kravitz, Women and TV
+TOPICS: How I Met Your Father, Hulu, Battlestar Galactica (2004), Doctor Who, Elementary, Hannibal, Hawaii Five-0 (2010 series), High Fidelity, Lost in Space (2018), Marvel’s Jessica Jones, The Night Manager, Carrie-Anne Moss, Grace Park, Hilary Duff, Jodie Whittaker, John Cusack, John le Carre, Katee Sackhoff, Lucy Liu, Michelle Gomez, Nick Hornby, Olivia Colman, Parker Posey, Zoë Kravitz, Women and TV